 Learn everything about Chateau Carbonnieux Pessac Leognan, Bordeaux with wine tasting notes, and wine with food pairings.
 Learn all the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Carbonnieux History, Overview

-The original chateau was first constructed during the years when the 100 year war was taking place.
-This is easily noticed when looking at the unique design that includes a myriad of features from the time period.
+The original chateau was first constructed during the years when the 100-year war was taking place.
+This is easily noticed when looking at the unique design that includes a myriad of historical features from the time period.

 The cellars and wine-making equipment were in even worse condition.
 After the Perrin family, headed by Marc Perrin, purchased the property, they renovated the entire estate and replanted a large portion of the vineyard.
 The cellars were renovated in 1990.
 Today, Chateau Carbonnieux is managed by his two sons Eric Perrin and Philibert Perrin.

 Chateau Carbonnieux Vineyards, Terroir, Grapes, Winemaking

-You can easily divide the vineyard into 3 main sections that is on one large gravel hill.
-The terroir is gravel, sand, limestone and clay soils.
-The large vineyard can be further sub divided into 119 different parcels.
-There are gravel slopes with elevation that rise to 50 meters at their peak.
+You can easily divide the vineyard into 3 main sections.
+All 3 sections are well placed on one large gravel hill.
+The terroir is gravel, sand, limestone, and clay soils.
+The large vineyard can be further subdivided into 119 different parcels.
+There are gravel slopes with elevations that rise to 50 meters at their peak.